 "Dame Kelly Holmes is one of the UKs most inspirational athletes, most well known for her double Olympic glory in the 800m and 1500m at the 2004 Olympic Games in Athens, becoming the first Briton in over 80 years to become a double gold medallist at the same Games."

 "No matter what you go through in the next part of life, always remember that you have life, you are unique, you are stronger than you think you are, always change the words "I can't" to "I can", "I won't" to "I will".
 Having a positive attitude will take you so far.
 Most of all be proud of what you have already achieved because so many people are still dreaming about what you have done."

 Closing declaration by the Vice-Chancellor

 "We look forward to hearing about your contribution to the public good that's a special feature of being part of our community at the University of York.
-Please keep in touch."
+Please do keep in touch."